 In a small bowl or glass measuring cup, combine the miso, water, and honey.
 Whisk to combine.
 Then slowly drizzle in the oil as you whisk so everything combines well.
 I like to use a squirt bottle for this as it makes adding the oil slowly much easier.
 Last, stir in the sesame seeds, taste, and add salt if needed.

 If you have leftover dressing, you can store it in an airtight container or jar in the refrigerator for a day or two.
 If you want to make a larger batch to last you all week, I recommend leaving the sesame seeds in a separate container and just combining them as you use the dressing.
+Love miso?
+Try my Kale, Miso, and Soft Egg salad!
 Happy salad days! xo.
 Emma